TFF Pharmaceuticals Announces - GuruFocus.com

 TFF Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company engaging patented rapid freezing technology to develop and transform medicines into potent dry powder formulations for better efficacy, safety, and stability.
 The company’s versatile Thin Film Freezing (TFF) technology platform has broad applicability to convert most any drug, including vaccines, small and large molecules, and biologics, into an elegant dry powder highly advantageous for inhalation, with improved absorption so drugs can also be delivered to the eyes, nose and topically to the skin.
 TFF has two lead drug candidates in the clinic: Voriconazole Inhalation Powder and Tacrolimus Inhalation Powder and continues to expand its pipeline by collaborating with a broad array of pharmaceutical companies, academic institutions, and government partners to revolutionize healthcare around the globe.
 The TFF Platform is protected by 120+ patents issued or pending in the U.S. and internationally.
 To learn more about TFF Pharmaceuticals and its product candidates, visit the Company’s website at https://tffpharma.com.

-This press release contains forward-looking statements regarding TFF Pharmaceuticals, Inc., including the expectations for its continued development of Voriconazole Inhalation Powder, Tacrolimus Inhalation Powder, the benefits of the Company’s TFF platform and the Company’s plans to add to its existing pipeline of product candidates.
+This press release contains forward-looking statements regarding TFF Pharmaceuticals, Inc., including expectations for its collaboration arrangement with Aptar, the benefits of the Company’s TFF platform and the Company’s plans to add to its existing pipeline of product candidates.
 Those forward-looking statements involve known and unknown risks, uncertainties and other factors that could cause actual results to differ materially.
-Among those factors are: (i) the risk that the Company may not realize its timeline for the receipt of patient data from the Phase 2 studies of TFF VORI and TFF TAC, (ii) the risk that the Company may not be able to successfully conclude clinical testing or obtain pre-market approval of its TFF VORI, TFF TAC or any of its other dry powder product candidates, (iii) no drug product incorporating the TFF platform has received FDA pre-market approval or otherwise been incorporated into a commercial drug product, (iv) the Company has no current agreements or understandings with any large pharmaceutical companies for the development of a drug product incorporating the TFF Platform, (v) the risk that the Company will not be able to conclude a long-term commercial agreement with any third-party, and (vi) those other risks disclosed in the section “Risk Factors” included in the Company’s 2021 Annual Report on Form 10-K filed with the SEC on March 24, 2022.
+Among those factors are: (i) the risk that the Company may not achieve the favorable results expected from its collaboration and feasibility studies with Aptar, (ii) the risk that the Company may not be able to conclude a commercial agreement with Aptar on terms favorable to TFF, or at all, regardless of the success of the feasibility study, (iii) the risk that the Company may not be able to successfully conclude clinical testing or obtain pre-market approval of any of its dry powder product candidates, (iv) no drug product incorporating the TFF platform has received FDA pre-market approval or otherwise been incorporated into a commercial drug product, (v) the Company has no current agreements or understandings with any large pharmaceutical companies for the development of a drug product incorporating the TFF Platform, (vi) the risk that the Company will not be able to conclude a long-term commercial agreement with any third-party, and (vi) those other risks disclosed in the section “Risk Factors” included in the Company’s 2021 Annual Report on Form 10-K filed with the SEC on March 24, 2022.
 TFF Pharmaceuticals cautions readers not to place undue reliance on any forward-looking statements.
 TFF Pharmaceuticals does not undertake, and specifically disclaims, any obligation to update or revise such statements to reflect new circumstances or unanticipated events as they occur, except as required by law.

 Investor Relations Contact: